Fam-trastuzumab deruxtecan-nxki (Enhertu®)

 Possible Side Effects of Fam-trastuzumab deruxtecan-nxki

-This medication may cause pulmonary fibrosis (a scarring and stiffening of the lung tissue), including pneumonitis (inflammation of the lungs).
+This medication may cause interstitial lung disease, including pneumonitis (inflammation of the lungs).
 These problems can develop immediately, but may also happen months to years after treatment is completed and may be more common in people with pre-existing lung conditions.
 Call your oncology care team right away if you have shortness of breath, cough, wheezing or difficulty breathing.

 Low White Blood Cell Count (Leukopenia or Neutropenia)